jschaf/b2/posts/advanced_queries_bazel/advanced-queries-bazel.md

 - the `api` label for library and test code

-Our database library incorrectly had the `full` target in the `deps` attribute which meant all of the tests needlessly included the full database.
+Our database library incorrectly had the `full` target in the `deps` attribute which meant all the tests needlessly included the full database.
 Removing the `full` target from `//server:dao` requires three steps:

 ![Bazel removing deps from library code.](bazel_db_full.png "Things your build system probably can't do.")